iAbhishekPundir/iAbhishek/README.md

  😎 I'm Abhishek, working as a Software Engineer.

- 💻 I'm a frontend developer.
+ 💻 I'm looking for a frontend development role.

  🎓 I graduated in 2021, B.Tech, CSE.

- 🛠 I'm currently working in MERN stack.
+ 🛠 I have started learning MERN stack.

  😀Pronouns: He/him